By Nicole Nygate, Account Coordinator

 Google’s ad policy

-In contrast to Facebook, Google implements very strict rules and regulations regarding the advertisements featured on its website.
+This comparison of the language of advertising policies showed that in contrast to Facebook, Google implements very strict rules and regulations regarding the advertisements featured on its website.
 Google’s ad policy goes into detail explaining what constitutes an acceptable advert, possible advertising violations and causes for suspension of advertiser accounts.
 This highlights that Google has an intense vetting process for content featured on its site.
 Consequently, Google appears to adopt a user-centric approach which enables people to trust the firm to act in their best interest.

 This notion of users being able to trust Google is reinforced by another insight our tool was able to highlight – the presence of ethics and principles in its ad policy.
 Compared to Facebook, the topic of ethics was 6.9x more common and the word ‘principles’ infinitely more prevalent in Google’s policy.
 It can thus be inferred that Google places a big emphasis on communicating that the firm functions in a moral and ethical way.